-- A. Laptops with wireless Internet and printing are available for adult patrons free of charge on a first- come, first-served basis.
+- A. Library staff is available to briefly assist patrons with technology use.
+If further assistance is necessary, patrons may make an appointment with specific staff members to aid in learning to use library equipment. - B. Laptops with wireless Internet and printing are available for adult patrons free of charge on a first- come, first-served basis.
 Adult patrons must have a library card or a current photo ID to check out a laptop and a mouse.
-Laptops are for in-library use only and may not be used in the public restrooms or in the Teen Zone. - B. Guest passes to access library computer stations are available at the Information Desk. - C. Library users may copy/print up to \$3 free per day.
+Laptops are for in-library use only and may not be used in the public restrooms or in the Teen Zone. - C. Guest passes to access library computer stations are available at the Information Desk. - D. Emails to library email addresses are public record, therefore staff is unable to print emailed documents for the public. - E. Library users may copy/print up to \$3 free per day.
 Thereafter, copying and printing charges are \$.10 per page for black and white copies and \$.50 per page for color copies single or double-sided.
-There is no fee for scanning a document to email. - D. Patrons under 18-years of age have access to desktop computers and iPads in the library at no cost on a first-come, first-served basis. - E. An overhead projector is available to patrons at no charge to be used in Meeting Rooms CD upon request.
-White boards are also available at the Information Desk. - F. Patrons are responsible for equipment repair or replacement costs due to negligent damage.
+There is no fee for scanning a document to email. - F. Patrons under 18-years of age have access to desktop computers and iPads in the library at no cost on a first-come, first-served basis. - G. Projection equipment is available to patrons at no charge to be used in Meeting Rooms CD upon request.
+White boards are also available upon request. - H. Hearing loops are installed in Library meeting rooms as an accessibility tool for people with hearing aids.
+While Library staff is not able to troubleshoot personal assistive hearing devices, they area able to provide written information regarding the hearing loops.
+Patrons should refer to their audiologist for questions about hearing aids and telecoils.

+I. Patrons are responsible for equipment repair or replacement costs due to negligent damage.